itsbenchen/amazon-clone/README.md

 # Amazon Clone

-This is an Amazon clone that's made with ReactJS with the use of React-Bootstrap, Stripe, Axios, and Moment libraries.
-NodeJS and Google Firebase is used to help with the backend and deployment testing.
+This is an Amazon clone that's made with ReactJS with the use of React-Bootstrap, Stripe, Axios, Moment, and Express libraries.
+Google Firebase is used to help with the backend and deployment testing.

 Here is a previous version of the deployed site: https://clone-f7a06.firebaseapp.com/